-The IU-ECOAQUA's Biodiversity and Conservation group (BIOCON), led by Fernando Tuya, addresses topics on marine biodiversity at different levels: local, in the Canary Islands, continental, across the archipelagos of Macaronesia, and at a more global level, seeking solutions for the conservation and management of the planet’s oceans.
+The University Institute ECOAQUA's Biodiversity and Conservation group (BIOCON), led by Fernando Tuya, addresses topics on marine biodiversity at different levels: local, in the Canary Islands, continental, across the archipelagos of Macaronesia, and at a more global level, seeking solutions for the conservation and management of the planet’s oceans.

 With a mean budget close to one million euros per year, over the last five years, the group cover coastal and ocean ecosystems and their biological communities, the impact of human actions (e.g. fishing), and how to manage the multiplicity of human actions, to ensure a sustainable management of the sea.